 Choose a coordinate system

 To use a spatial reference other than the standard WGS, Web Mercator, or other well-known coordinate system, you can specify a map service or feature service from your ArcGIS organization and import its coordinate system to display the data on a map.

 To add a custom coordinate system, do the following:

 - In the Add from Excel pane, choose Coordinates from the Location Types drop-down menu.

-- Use the Longitude (X) and Latitude (Y) drop-down menus to choose the appropriate columns in your data to match to the x- and y-fields.
+- Use the Longitude (X) and Latitude (Y) drop-down menus to choose the appropriate columns in the data to match the x- and y-fields.

-- Choose one of the available existing systems from the Spatial Reference drop-down menu, or manually enter a spatial reference system in the field.
+- Choose one of the available existing systems from the Spatial Reference drop-down menu, or provide a spatial reference system in the text box.